 The District's business management is contracted out to an accounting company whose primary role is to advise the Finance Committee and School Board on budget and fiduciary matters.
 Business Management Office, Inc., (5701 Shingle Creek Pkwy #650, Brooklyn Center, MN 55430, Phone 763-432-6354), is the recognized and independent professional accounting firm that UMA contracts with for business management services and accounting - and also works with many other charter schools in Minnesota.
-They contract with a separate company to issue payroll and an independent auditing company, Thoreson Diaby Helle Condon & Dodge Inc., is used for the annual audit.
-Accountants and business managers from Business Management Office Inc., attend MDE trainings either in person or through WebEx.
+They contract with a separate company to issue payroll and an independent auditing company, Chuck Rinkey Inc. Accountants and business managers from Business Management Office Inc., attend MDE trainings either in person or through WebEx.